truonghoangduy/Stream-It/README.md

 # Stream-it
 ## Introduction
-Stream-it is an idea of videoconferencing
+Stream-it is an idea of videoconferencing - hobbies project maybe one day lane me a job 💁🏻‍♂️
 ## Project Revision
 ### V0.0.1
 P2P Full Mesh Call